Private 1st Class Joseph A. McGrath (1911–1944)

 On the night of August 6–7, 1944, the Germans launched a counterattack with the objective of retaking Avranches, thereby splitting the U.S. First and Third Armies and shoring up the increasingly untenable German situation in Normandy.
 American resistance was fierce.
 The German attack made some headway against the 30th Infantry Division at Mortain, overrunning the town and encircling a battalion of the 120th Infantry Regiment on Montjoie (Hill 314).

-In response to the German counterattack, on August 7, 1944, the 35th Infantry Division dispatched to the Mortain area.
+In response to the German counterattack, on August 7, 1944, the 35th Infantry Division moved to the Mortain area.
 The 320th Infantry was initially in reserve as the rest of the division struck the German salient but joined the battle on August 9.
 Finally, on August 12, 1944, the 35th Infantry Division broke through to link up with the surviving defenders on Hill 314.
 The German counterattack had failed.

 Private 1st Class McGrath was awarded the Combat Infantryman Badge per General Order No. 9, Headquarters 320th Infantry, dated August 20, 1944.